-First things first, is this Whisky, whiskey or Bourbon … Well the good folks from That Boutique-y whisky company assure me this is Whisky so next I know you are thinking my blog is basically scotch but I am trying to broaden my spectrum so I will continue..
+First things first, is this Whisky, whiskey or Bourbon … Well the good folks from That Boutique-y whisky company assure me this Tennessee whisky is Whisky, so next I know you are thinking my blog is basically scotch but I am trying to broaden my spectrum so I will continue..

 The next thing to try sort out is just who produced this whisky, I tried the obvious route of asking “ Mr Dave Boutiquey world’s number 1 ambassador “ or the “Guvnor” as we sometimes call him ( he makes us call him one or the other … Honestly ) but his lips were tightly sealed (around a bottle and a cigar ) So looking at the clues on the bottle which I’m generally useless at by the way, the obvious two clues are the stack of what I assume is maple wood burning and the spelling of “Whisky” ..